Skip to main content

 We Come From One: African First-Family Traditions and the Sangik Origin

-African traditional religions across the continent preserve narratives of humanity descending from a single first-family or first-ancestor produced directly by the supreme creator.
-The Zulu uNkulunkulu, the Shilluk Juok-and-first-man tradition, and parallel Bantu narratives preserve the pattern of common human origin from a single founding pair.
-The Urantia Book documents the Sangik origin of the six colored races in a single Badonan family.
-Modern population genetics independently confirms sub-Saharan Africa as the geographic origin of Homo sapiens.
+African traditional religions across the continent remember humanity descending from a single founding pair produced directly by the supreme creator.
+The Zulu uNkulunkulu, the Shilluk Juok, and parallel Bantu narratives all carry the same shape.
+The Urantia Book records the Sangik origin of the six colored races in a single Badonan family.
+Modern population genetics independently points to one African origin for Homo sapiens.
+Three witnesses, one story.

 We Come From One: African First-Family Traditions and the Sangik Origin